Northern Cheyenne versus Southern Cheyenne:

 md: nėškėháséó'o

-13. 'car': It is said that Oklahoma speakers call a car amȧho'héhe (animate), while the most common term in Montana is inanimate amȧho'hestȯtse, but this has not been verified, as yet, and I would not be surprised to discover that some Oklahoma speakers use the inanimate word for car today.
+12. 'car': It is said that Oklahoma speakers call a car amȧho'héhe (animate), while the most common term in Montana is inanimate amȧho'hestȯtse, but this has not been verified, as yet, and I would not be surprised to discover that some Oklahoma speakers use the inanimate word for car today.

-14. Days of the week: When saying days of the week, Oklahoma speakers begin counting of the 'first day' with Tuesday (and calling Monday the 'end of the holy day'), while Montana speakers start the 'first day' with Monday.
+13. Days of the week: When saying days of the week, Oklahoma speakers begin counting of the 'first day' with Tuesday (and calling Monday the 'end of the holy day'), while Montana speakers start the 'first day' with Monday.
 The words for 'Saturday' and 'Sunday' are the same in Montana and Oklahoma, so Montana speakers pronounce five days with a number in the term for the day of the week, while Oklahoma speakers only have four.

-In each case of a dialect word difference which we have listed, speakers from one State understand what speakers from the other State mean when they say one of the words.
+In each case of a dialect word difference which we have listed, speakers from one state understand what speakers from the other state mean when they say one of the words.
 Much good-natured joking takes place over such words.
 For instance, a Northern Cheyenne speaker may teasingly ask a Southern Cheyenne speaker how he pronounces the word for 'cat'.
-If the answer ka'énė-hótame is given, laughter occurs.
+If the answer ka'énėhótame is given, laughter occurs.
 The Northern Cheyenne speaker might say, "Oh, but that means 'short nosed dog'!'
 Then the Southern Cheyenne speaker might ask (already knowing the answer) what the Northern Cheyenne word for 'cat' is.
 When he gets the response póéso, he, in turn, has a good laugh.

 If you are aware of other differences in words between Cheyenne spoken in Oklahoma and Montana, please email me (remove NOSPAM before emailing).
 I would like to add other such words to my files.